python/typeshed/README.md

 The tests are automatically run on every PR and push to the repo.
-Therefore you don't need to run them locally, unless you want to run them before making a pull request or debug some problem without creating several small commits.
+Therefore you don't need to run them locally, unless you want to run them before making a pull request or you want to debug some problem without creating several small commits.

 There are several tests: